thongish/2420-Assignment-1/README.md

 SSH will use this pair of keys to send back-and-forth encrypted messages from your local machine to the DigitalOcean droplet.
 The messages can only be decrypted if the public and private keys match.

-**Now that you have new a new pair of SSH keys, we can head on over to our Arch Linux DigitalOcean droplet.**
+**Now that you have new a new pair of SSH keys, you can head on over to your Arch Linux DigitalOcean droplet.**

 ---